 Try our vegan mac and cheese recipe too if you are trying to dip your toe into veganism!

 - 1 tsp montreal steak seasoning

-- 1/2 cup desired veggies ie chopped onion
+- 1/2 cup mixed vegetables ie chopped onion

 - Pour off bean liquid into a small cup.
 Drain and rinse the beans, set aside.
 Cook rice according to package directions.

 - In a medium bowl, mash half of the beans into a paste.
 Add rice, remaining beans, 2 Tbsp of bean liquid, and remaining ingredients.
 You can get creative with seasonings - try Italian seasoning, Greek seasoning, cumin/chili powder, or whatever you desire!
 Mix to combine.
 Mold mixture into 4 equal sized patties.

 - Heat a skillet over medium heat with 1 Tbsp oil.
 Place patties into skillet and cook for 8-10 minutes.
 Don't move patties, as they are fragile.
 Once they have browned on the underside, flip carefully and continue to cook for 8-10 more minutes.

 - Serve on a bun with your favorite fixings!